jpsca/jinjax/docs/index.md

 ## How It Works

-JinjaX uses Jinja to render the component templates.
-In fact, it currently works as a pre-processor, replacing all:
+JinjaX uses Jinja to render component templates.
+It works as a pre-processor, replacing code like:

 ```html
 <Component attr="value">content</Component>